hstarmans/hexastorm/readme.md

 Currently, the ov2311 chip is used.

 #### uEye camera
 Disadvantages; the uEye is more expensive, drivers require an account and there is no good Python driver.
 Advantages; the product is more mature.
 On Ueye website select Ueye 2240 monochrome.
 Download and install the driver for linux, arm v7, as this is the raspberry pi platform.
 A python library for the camera is available in the source code.
+My version can be installed via [uEyeCamera](https://github.com/hstarmans/ueyecamera).

 #### Arducam
 Install my version of the Python libary [ArducamPython](https://github.com/hstarmans/Arducampython).